What Your Cervical Position Tells You About Your Fertility

 Once ovulation occurs, the cervix drops lower and becomes more firm, once again feeling like the tip of your nose.
 The opening to the uterus will become tightly closed.
 This can happen immediately after ovulation, or may take several hours to several days.

-When pregnancy occurs, the cervix will rise up and become soft, yet the uterine os will remain tightly closed.
-This occurs at different times for different women – as early as 12 days after ovulation or well after the pregnancy has been confirmed by a home pregnancy test or doctor.
+When pregnancy occurs, the cervix will rise up and become soft, yet the uterine is will remain tightly closed.
+This occurs at different times for different people– as early as 12 days after ovulation or well after the pregnancy has been confirmed by a home pregnancy test or doctor.

 Dr. Alan Copperman is a board-certified reproductive endocrinologist and infertility specialist with a long history of success in treating infertility and applying fertility preservation technologies.
 He serves as Medical Director of Progyny, a leading fertility benefits management company, and co-founded and serves as Medical Director of RMA of New York, one of the largest and most prestigious IVF centers in the country.
 Dr. Copperman is also the Vice Chairman and Director of Infertility for the Icahn School of Medicine at Mount Sinai, and Chief Medical Officer of Sema4, a health information company.
 Dr. Copperman has been named to New York magazine’s list of Best Doctors 17 years in a row.
 He has been recognized by his peers and patient advocacy organizations for his commitment to patient-focused and data-driven care.
 He has published more than 100 original manuscripts and book chapters on reproductive medicine and has co-authored over 300 scientific abstracts on infertility, in vitro fertilization, egg freezing, ovum donation, and reproductive genetics.